valentin-muller26/rna_sequencing/README.md

 ## 1. Quality control

-The Quality control step consist of the script 1_FASTQC that generate individual quality control report for each sample and the 2_MultiQC script that combines all the report together in a single file, facilitating the assessment of data quality across all samples.
+The Quality control step involves two script : of the script
+-1_FASTQC : Generate individual quality control report for each sample -2_MultiQC : Combines all the indvidual report in a single file, facilitating the assessment of data quality across all samples.

 ## 2. Map reads to the reference genome